 Never use ~ in your $PATH (/bin/sh might not expand it)

-in Debian and in Ubuntu, so you’re most likely to encounter this problem when using the #!/bin/sh
+/bin/sh is dash in Debian and in Ubuntu, so you’re most likely to encounter this problem when using the #!/bin/sh shebang on those operating systems.

-To demonstrate this behavior on by Debian Stretch machine, let’s create a helloworld
+To demonstrate this behavior on by Debian Stretch machine, let’s create a helloworld script in ~/ and take a look at our $PATH:

 $ cd ~